refenv/cijoe/docs/src/index.rst

 ==================================================
- cijoe: Tools for systems development and testing
+ cijoe: tools for systems development and testing
 ==================================================

 ...